 Every subscription business owner wants to run a successful shop — and it probably doesn’t come as a surprise that one of the most important components of finding success is understanding your subscription analytics.
-Knowing what is and isn’t working well is vital in order to optimize your Shopify brand.
+Knowing what is and isn’t working well is vital in order to understand the health of your subscription offering and optimize your Shopify brand overall.

 We know the concept of measuring and understanding data can seem complicated — so we’re taking a deep dive into subscription analytics and covering why it’s important, which metrics you should monitor, and the Shopify analytics tools to know.